Prospect-Robotics/Robot2025/README.md

 ### Cloning with SSH

 > [!CAUTION]
-> Currently, a ssh robot code setup will not be able to access GitHub on school wifi due to the ssh port being used.
+> Currently, a SSH robot code setup will not be able to access GitHub on school wifi due to the SSH port being used.
-> If you plan to work on school wifi, you may want to consider using https.
+> If you plan to work on school wifi, you may want to consider cloning with HTTPS.
-> This does not apply with the Coder setup, as the machine that it is running on does not have the ssh port blocked, so you will be able to work with GitHub regardless of location, as long as you have internet access.
+> This does not apply with the Coder setup, as the machine that it is running on does not have the SSH port blocked, so you will be able to work with GitHub regardless of location, as long as you have internet access.

 For the clone and submodule setup, you can run the following commands: